yukangnineteen/computational_physics_N2014301020117/Exercise-5/exercise-5.md

 #### **Figure:**
 ![!\[Figure4\](https://github.com/yukangnineteen/computational_physics_N2014301020117/blob/master/Exercise-5/5%20figure%204.png)][4]

 **Maybe, smart you have found something wrong.
 Yes, there is no comparison.
 To be more acurrate, there is forever a lonely curve in my previous figures.
+Hence, these are also naive programs which I would not like to show.
 It is because I hadn't thought up any simple approaches to plot many curves with different initial conditions in one figure.
-Luckily, finally, I made it with the help of my classmate.
+Luckily, finally, I made it with the help of my classmate.**

 ***So, here comes the improved version(Integrated edition, which means all infaormation are intergrated in only one figure)***